Eloy Jiménez Preview, Player Props: White Sox vs. Mariners

-The Chicago White Sox and Eloy Jimenez (.368 slugging percentage over his past 10 games, including one homer), take on starter Bryan Woo and the Seattle Mariners at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox and Eloy Jimenez (.378 slugging percentage over his past 10 games, including one homer), battle starting pitcher George Kirby and the Seattle Mariners at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

 Eloy Jiménez Game Info & Props vs. the Mariners